hazelcast/hazelcast-cpp-client/Reference_Manual.md

 Cipher list string format and the details can be found at the official [OpenSSL Documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).

-# 7. Using C++ Client with Hazelcast IMDG
+# 7. Using C++ Client with Hazelcast

-This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.
+This chapter provides information on how you can use Hazelcast data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 ## 7.1.
 C++ Client API Overview

-This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.
+This chapter provides information on how you can use Hazelcast's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 Most of the methods in C++ API are synchronous.
 The failures are communicated via exceptions.
 All exceptions are derived from the `hazelcast::client::exception::iexception` base method.
 There are also asynchronous versions of some methods in the API.
 The asynchronous ones use the `hazelcast::client::Future<T>` future object.
 It works similar to the `std::future`.